tamucc-comp-bio/classroom_repo_2024/lectures/lecture06new.md

 # this line of code is the first line in every R script I make.
 setwd(dirname(rstudioapi::getActiveDocumentContext()$path))

-# Now witness the magic
+# Now witness the magic by typing this into the "console" (lower left panel)
 getwd()

 # You're welcome, and remember this moment when you're evaluating the course ;-)